vaut/WZmodWave/README.md

 Also, all North side of the map should be suitable for construction.
 The map must not contain any sharp cliffs.

-If there are no marked areas in the map, landings are made to the center of the map.
-The script considers any marked zones as drop-off points.
-NOTE The game accepts zones only in the `json` format.
-The FLAME card editor saves them in `ini` format.
-You can change some parameters in this file: `/multiplay/script/rules/settings.json`

 ### Tuning
 All parameters are in `multiplay/script/rules/settings.json`: